 - Magic attacks can not miss (unless Phase is in play).

-- Monsters with magic attacks can be Silenced (decreased damage) or increased with abilities such as Martyr and Last Stand.
+- Units with magic attacks can be Silenced (decreased damage) or increased with abilities such as Martyr and Last Stand.

-- Magic Reflect returns damage to the attacking magic monster (unless Reflection Shield is in play).
+- Magic Reflect returns damage to the attacking magic unit (unless Reflection Shield is in play).

 Ranged Attacks

-- Ranged attack monsters can attack from any position except first position (unless Close Range is in play).
+- Ranged attack units can attack from any position except the first position (unless Close Range is in play).

 - Ranged attacks strike armor first (if Piercing is in play and attack damage is in excess of the target's armor, the remainder will damage the target's health).

-- Headwinds decreases ranged attack while True Strike ensures that attacks never miss.
+- Headwinds decrease ranged attacks while True Strike ensures that attacks never miss.

-- Return Fire returns damage to the attacking Ranged monster (unless Reflection Shield is in play).
+- Return Fire returns damage to the attacking Ranged unit (unless Reflection Shield is in play).

 No Attack

-Monsters with no attack are useful when a number of retaliatory abilities are in play.
-Thorns causes melee monsters to take damage from attacks, while Return Fire and Magic Reflect do the same for ranged and magic attack monsters respectively.
-Do not forget about the Weapons Training ability which grants attack to monsters with no attack!
+Units with no attack are useful when a number of retaliatory abilities are in play.
+Thorns causes melee units to take damage from attacks, while Return Fire and Magic Reflect do the same for ranged and magic attack units respectively.
+Do not forget about the Weapons Training ability which grants attack to units with no attack!

 Speed